Kongsberg Satellite Services

-The headquarters is in Tromsø, Norway, with sales offices in Oslo, Stockholm and Denver, Colorado.
+KSAT headquarters is in Tromsø, Norway, with sales offices in Oslo, Stockholm and Denver, Colorado.
+KSAT AS is part of Kongsberg Defence & Aerospace of Norwegian Kongsberg Gruppen, an international technology group, that supplies high-technology to merchant marine, defence, aerospace, offshore oil and gas industries, and renewable and utilities industries.

 KSAT was established in 2002, though its roots may be traced back to 1967 when the Tromsø ground station was inaugurated.

 By mid 2021 KSAT had approximately 270 employees.

 Sites

 The company's global ground network consists of more than 200 antennas at 23 sites worldwide, this provides optimized locations for satellites in polar, inclined and equatorial orbits.
 Everything is remotely monitored and controlled and from the HQ's network operations center in Tromsø.